cjlynch12/imgsearch-api/README.md

-# FreeCodeCamp Backend Challenges - Image Search Abstraction Layer
+# FreeCodeCamp Backend Challenges - Image Search Abstraction Layer Microservice API Project

 ---

 by Carter Lynch

+Created with Mongodb, Express.js, Nodejs and Google Custom Search API.
 Made with the FCC backend boilderplate and hosted on Glitch.

-Created with the Google Custom Search API.

 See a live demo at [glitch](https://cjl12-imgsearch.glitch.me).